embeddedartistry/libcpp/README.md

 This project currently builds libc++ and libc++abi for x86, x86_64, arm, and arm64 processors.
 All relevant library configuration options have been ported from the CMake builds.
 See [Configuration Options](#configuration-options) and [meson_options.txt](meson_options.txt) for the list of configurable settings.

+This library has also been tested with [Embedded Artistry libc](https://github.com/embeddedartistry/libc) and is used on multiple Embedded Artistry projects.

 **[Back to top](#table-of-contents)**

 ## Getting Started

 ### Requirements

+This project uses [Embedded Artistry's standard Meson build system](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/), and dependencies are described in detail [on our website](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/).

+At a minimum you will need:

+* [`git-lfs`](https://git-lfs.github.com), which is used to store binary files in this repository
 * [Meson](#meson-build-system) is the build system
-* [`git-lfs`][7] is used to store binary files in this repository
-* `make` is needed if you want to use the Makefile shims
-* You'll need some kind of compiler for your target system.
+* Some kind of compiler for your target system.
     - This repository has been tested with:
-        - gcc
+        - gcc-7, gcc-8, gcc-9
         - arm-none-eabi-gcc
         - Apple clang
         - Mainline clang

-Note that if you are cross-compiling for ARM using the arm-none-eabi-gcc toolchain, you will need to use **version 9.0 or later**.
-If you cannot get this version for your platform due to package availability, you can build the most recent compiler version using the [arm-gcc-bleeding-edge](https://github.com/embeddedartistry/arm-gcc-bleeding-edge) project.

 #### git-lfs